 Protect paws from hot pavement

 Your pet will thank you for keeping these tips in mind!
 They may also enjoy some of the products we carry to keep pets cool during the warmer months.
-Check out our favorite products to keep your pet cool – or stop by one of our stores to let your pet try them out.

 Note: Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your pet.
 This content is not intended to be a substitute for professional veterinarian advice.